 Students must have the approval of their adviser, the option representative, and the dean of graduate studies in order to engage in any outside employment activities.
-Once permission is granted, students may engage in employment of up to one day per week (8 hours) for a limited-duration for these purposes (see Financial
+Approval is contingent on demonstrating that outside work does not compromise the full-time commitment to graduate studies.
+Once permission is granted, students may engage in employment of up to one day per week (8 hours) for a limited-duration for these purposes (see Financial Assistance).

-Assistance).

-Students must declare to the dean of graduate studies all external funding, including fellowships, awards, or employment, part- or full-time, which supports their academic activities/research.
-The Institute may adjust Institute financial aid allocated accordingly to maintain the stipend within the Institute guidelines and to recover tuition from outside sources whenever possible.
-A student's financial aid and/or Institute salary may be reduced if the income is significant, and in the case of long-term, unreported employment activities, the student may be asked to repay financial aid.
+Students must declare to the dean of graduate studies all external funding, including fellowships, awards, or employment, part- or full-time.
+The Institute may adjust Institute financial aid accordingly to maintain the stipend within the Institute guidelines and to recover tuition from outside sources whenever possible.
+A student's financial aid and/or Institute salary may be reduced if the income is significant.
+In the case of long-term, unreported employment activities, the student may be asked to repay financial aid.
 Students may not hold a position of line responsibility in an outside enterprise for pay or profit.